This is where a lot of the previous sections all come together into one integrated model.

 I’ve started the model at age 54 because it shows one baseline year and then a flurry of activity at age 55.

 You can increase the spouse’s SIPP start value to see what level consumes all the 0% tax allowance between retirement and age 67 (highlighted in a red rectangle), so you can see what extra SIPP contributions could be worthwhile.
 That money comes back out after the planned withdrawals.
 You can see that if the main earner adds to their SIPP then they get the tax-free part when they’re about 61, and the taxable part at age 88.
-Whereas if the spouse adds to a SIPP, then they can get the tax-free part out when they’re about 56, and the taxable part when they’re about 62-66.
+Whereas if the spouse adds to a SIPP, then they can get the tax-free part out when they’re about 56 or 61, and the taxable part when they’re about 62-66.
+(If the main earner is trying to move to drawdown asap then the spouse might wait.
+So if you have £1000 to put in a SIPP, the main earner could get £417 back at 61 and £1000 at 88, whereas the spouse could get £313 at 56-61 and £938 at 62-66. )

 The main earner needs to move more money from SIPP/DC to drawdown earlier.
 If the spouse delays moving from SIPP/DC to drawdown then the main earner can move more sooner.
 Of course, they could ignore trying to get money into an ISA and just move more sooner anyway.
 They might also have other costs in mind that would consume this money, but then we should boost the spend profile.

 When the main earner starts to take payments from the DB pension, the lifetime allowance impact is 20 times the annual payment, plus any income-tax free lump sum.
 If it is taken earlier than the default date (red highlight rectangle) and therefore get an actuarially reduced pension, then it’s 20 times the reduced amount, plus the reduced lump sum.
 The reduction also reduces the use of the lifetime allowance.
-BUT taking this pension also triggers the annual allowance which restricts pension contributions, so it’s painful to start it before retirement (before 58 in this model).
+Taking the DB pension doesn’t trigger the annual allowance which restricts pension contributions, so starting before retirement is just an issue with income tax.

 Once the main wage earner stops withdrawing from drawdown, their income is below the 0% tax allowance.
 They can transfer up to 10% of allowance (red rectangle) to their spouse who has the bigger income now.